cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 11.md

 # Swirl

-Swirl is a package where you can learn R inside R console, using
+Swirl is a package, recommended in the course, where you can learn R inside R console.
+You can access more information [here](https://swirlstats.com/).

+For start, you can use the following commands:

 ```r
 # For installing